 Step 5: Finalize floor plans and details

-Next, you will need to finalise your floor plan or design blueprint to get ready for construction.
+Next, you will need to finalise your floor plans or design blueprint to get ready for construction.
 Advise the architect to make the plan as detailed as possible.
 Sketch out where the kitchen and bedrooms will go, how many windows you want, how your living room will look like and where you’d want your entry and exit passageways.

 The architect must adhere to the local housing and zoning guidelines or building codes, which includes leaving enough space between your house and your neighbouring property.
 Your driveway must not eat up the road space and there must be adequate ventilation for sunlight and airflow.
 Remember, once the floor plan is approved, there’s no going back.
 So, double-check with your architect before finalising everything.

 Step 6: Apply for a construction loan

-The land is ready and so is your floor plan.
+The land is ready and so is your floor plans.
 Now, you will need to secure some financial back up to get the construction ball rolling.
 You have 2 options, one is to take a land financing loan which will only pay for your land.
 The second option is taking land + construction financing loan which will fund your overall project – including construction materials, labour costs and even permits and approvals.

 If you have a prior good standing with the bank and have at least 25% of your estimated construction cost as a deposit, then securing a loan won’t be a problem.
 You can get as much as 75-90% of your cost covered by the loan.
 The better your credit score, the higher the margin of financing.

-Banks like OCBC, Maybank, UOB, Alliance, all have loan packages to help you build your dream house.
+Banks like OCBC, Maybank, UOB, Alliance, all have construction loan packages to help you build your dream house.
 Depending on your chosen bank, the interest rate may vary from 6-7%.
 Once you have selected a bank, get ready the following documents to speed up your loan approval process: